Uttar Pradesh: Economy

 According to the Uttar Pradesh Budget Documents (2019–20), Uttar Pradesh's debt burden is 29.8 per cent of the GSDP.
 The state's total financial debt stood at ₹2.09 lakh crore in 2011.
 Uttar Pradesh has not been able to witness double-digit economic growth despite consistent attempts over the years.
 The GSDP is estimated to have grown 7 per cent in 2017–18 and 6.5 per cent in 2018–19 which is about 10 per cent of India's GDP.
 According to a survey conducted by the Centre for Monitoring Indian Economy (CMIE), Uttar Pradesh's unemployment rate increased 11.4 percentage points, rising to 21.5 per cent in April 2020.
 Uttar Pradesh has the largest number of net migrants migrating out of the state.
-The 2011 census data on migration shows that nearly 14.4 million (14.7%) people had migrated out of Uttar Pradesh.
+The 2011 census data on migration shows that nearly 14.4 million (14.7 per cent) people had migrated out of Uttar Pradesh.
 Marriage was cited as the predominant reason for migration among females.
 Among males, the most important reason for migration was work and employment.
 Uttar Pradesh continues to have regional disparities, particularly with the western districts of the state showing higher development indicators such as per capita district development product (PCDDP) and gross district development product (GDDP) compared to other regions.
 Due to inadequate infrastructure and a dense population, Purvanchal faces notable socio-economic disparities.
 For 2021–22 the GDDP for Purvanchal it is ₹5.37 lakh crore, while for Western Uttar Pradesh (including the Upper Doab, Rohilkhand and Braj) it is ₹9.44 lakh crore.
 For the Bundelkhand and Awadh regions, the GDDP remained ₹99,029.34 crore and ₹3.36 lakh crore, respectively.
 As of 2021–22, the per capita annual income in eastern districts is about one-fourth of the national average at ₹12,741 while the state's average stood at ₹17,349.

 IT Parks in Noida, which are known for their infrastructure and services, as well as high-end housing complexes.